while1malloc0/cat-picture-operator/README.md

 # Cat Picture Operator
-We'll be creating a new custom resource type called a CatPicture.
+A tutorial for creating a new custom resource type called a CatPicture.
 This will be acted upon by an operator written with the operator framework.

 ## Requirements